Lutetium phosphide: Synthesis

 It can also be formed in the reaction of lutetium and phosphine.

 Physical properties

-Lutetium phosphide forms dark cubic crystals, space group Fm3̅m, cell parameters a = 0.5533 nm, Z = 4.
+Lutetium phosphide forms dark cubic crystals, space group Fm3̅m, cell parameters a = 0.5533 nm, with formulas per unit cell Z = 4.

-Stable in air, does not dissolve in water and reacts actively with nitric acid.
+It is stable in air, does not dissolve in water and reacts actively with nitric acid.

 Uses

 The compound is a semiconductor used in high power, high-frequency applications, and in laser diodes.

 Also used in gamma radiation detectors due to its ability to absorb radiation.